“You have to sand the sequence”

 Very few people consider sanding the most fun part of woodworking.
 I used to hate sanding until I heard a woodworker say, “You have to sand the sequence”.
 The key to sanding is to start with the largest sander possible with the courses grit.
-Then you progressively sand every grit until it removes the scratches of the last paper.
-I hated sanding early in my woodworking career because I would grab 220-grit as my starting point and it would take forever to get the desired results.
+Then you progressively sand every grit until it removes the scratches of the previous grit.
+I hated sanding early in my woodworking career because I would grab 220-grit as my starting grit and it would take forever to get the desired results.
 I now start with 80, 100, 150 – 220 and finish with better results in a fraction of the time.

 Orbital sanders are great for the final smoothing but the board should be sanded fair first.
 I do 95% of the shaping with hand tools and a fairing board and then use the orbital at the end to remove the scratches.